Your First Practice of the Season

 At the start of the season, you’ll juggle many tasks-uniform fittings, camp planning, parent meetings, and more.
 However, your first official practice should be dedicated solely to practice.
 Avoid mixing it with fittings or goal-setting sessions.
 This clarity helps your athletes immediately understand what practice time looks like and what you expect from them moving forward.
 Schedule meetings separately to keep your practice focused and productive.

-Plan and Structure Your Practice Like a Pro
+Plan and Structure Your Practice for Consistency

 Consistency is key.
 Structure your first practice similarly to how you’ll run practices mid-season.
 While routine work will intensify later, having a clear plan from day one helps athletes settle into a rhythm and builds confidence.

-Pro tip: I always start the first 15 minutes of practice the same way.
+I always start the first 15 minutes of practice the same way.
 This routine empowers team captains to lead if I’m delayed or handling other tasks.

 Sample First Practice Agenda